-Learn about deprecation in the Wowza Streaming Cloud™ REST API, including our general deprecation policy and our schedule for versioning.
+Learn about our deprecation policy for the Wowza Streaming Cloud™ REST API.

 The feature set for the Wowza Streaming Cloud service naturally evolves over time, and sometimes a feature may need to be updated or removed from the REST API.
 We also provide performance improvements in newer API versions to increase efficiency.
 Deprecation and sunsetting may involve individual parameters, endpoints, or an entire version of the API.
 We provide a deprecation policy and schedule so our users can plan migration to newer functionality and versions as they are available.
 Our goal is to improve the streaming experience without disrupting applications that depend on the Wowza Streaming Cloud REST API.

 Parameters that describe resources may be removed as the API develops with updated feature functionality.
 Parameters are deprecated within the beta version of the REST API only.
 The current version does not include active deprecations.
 The Wowza Streaming Cloud REST API release notes changelog provides announcements of parameter deprecations, and the API reference documentation includes deprecation information in the parameter description.